COVID-19 (Coronavirus) Resources

 This pandemic is moving quickly.
 Links to public health resources at the county, state and federal level will have the most up-to-date information.
 We will provide links and information to help our residents navigate this pandemic here.

-Prevention of COVID-19 is the same as that for other respiratory illnesses (like flu) in addition to social distancing, including staying home.
+Prevention of COVID-19 is the same as that for other respiratory illnesses (like flu) in addition to masking and social distancing, including staying home.
 These actions don’t just protect you.
 They help keep our whole community safe, especially our most vulnerable residents, by slowing the spread of the disease.

 We’ll work to keep this page up-to-date with resources as more information and resources become available.